Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Constrained ADP

-Problem (\ref{eq.dual_3}) is a bound-constrained convex optimization problem with only $M+1$ variables, which is also equal to the number of constraints in problem (\ref{eq.primal}) but much smaller than its variable number.
-Therefore, compared with problem (\ref{eq.primal}), the optimal solution of problem (\ref{eq.dual_3}) can be solved more easily and efficiently by using off-the-shelf algorithms such as L-BFGS-B, truncated Newton method \cite{zhu1997BFGS,nocedal2006optimization}.
-If $\lambda^*$, $\nu^*$ are the optimal solutions to the duality, $\theta_{K+1}$ can be updated as
+Problem \eqref{eq.dual_3} is a bound-constrained convex optimization problem with only $M+1$ variables, which is also equal to the number of constraints in \eqref{eq.primal} but much smaller than the dimension of $\Delta \theta \in \mathbb{R}^s$.
+Therefore, compared with \eqref{eq.primal}, the optimal solution of \eqref{eq.dual_3} can be solved more easily and efficiently by using off-the-shelf methods such as L-BFGS-B and truncated Newton method \cite{zhu1997BFGS,nocedal2006optimization}.
+Supposing $\lambda^*$, $\nu^*$ are the optimal solutions to \eqref{eq.dual_3}, $\theta_{K+1}$ can be updated as

+Note that for a high-dimensional policy $\pi(x_k;\theta)$, it is prohibitively costly to compute $H$ and invert $H^{-1}$, which poses a huge challenge for computing $H^{-1}g$ and $H^{-1}C$ in \eqref{eq.dual_3}.
+In this paper, we approximately compute them using the conjugate gradient method without reliance on forming the full matrix $H$ or $H^{-1}$ \cite{schulman2015TRPO,Achiam2017CPO}.